 - White-glove account management

-High-risk processors are better equipped to assist merchants who are most at risk for VAMP enforcement, as they have extensive experience in handling merchants with higher fraud, chargeback rates, and transaction volumes.
+High-risk processors are better equipped to assist merchants most at risk for VAMP enforcement, as they have extensive experience handling merchants with higher fraud, chargeback rates, and transaction volumes.

-The new enforcement standards brought real financial consequences for excessive merchants:
+The enforcement standards bring real financial consequences for excessive merchants:

 - Immediate Penalties: $8 per dispute for merchants exceeding thresholds